slash-hash/invoice-repo/README.md

 ######Fields that are mandatory currently:
 customerInternalIdentifier, productQuantity, price, salesSystemId(also has to be unique as we don't expect two invoices with same id)

-Furthermore other fields can be considered like: type of invoice, is invoice recurring, person responsible for sales, reference to other system etc.
+Furthermore, other fields can be considered like: type of invoice, is invoice recurring, person responsible for sales, reference to other system etc.

 **To start the app**:from command line in unix systems just run **./gradlew bootRun**